 But while both could benefit greatly from the addition of a well-designed Christmas light display, one HOA's holiday decor clearly outclasses the other.

 One entryway is decorated with a beautiful Christmas garland, which adds an elegant touch of holiday festivity.
 It's a simple display, and certainly could be made much more impressive.
-But it's a good display.
+But it's a good

 But the other display…well, it's rather sad.
 Even a bit embarrassing.
-It's 'decorated' with wreaths and a garland that look like limp spinach leaves strung on a string.
+It's 'decorated' with wreaths and a garland that looks like limp spinach leaves strung on a string.
 This HOA obviously went cheap with their holiday display.
 And they got what they paid for (we happen to know they purchased their décor from Walmart).

 So which entryway would give you the warm fuzzies as you entered that HOA's little corner of the world?
 The entryway with the simple but elegant holiday decor?
 Or the one that screams 'Scroogeville'?